 Free preschool printable Feed The Frog kids activity promotes hand-eye coordination and fine motor control while learning about what amphibians eat.

-Feed The Frog kids activity is a fun learning game to promote dexterity, hand-eye coordination, and fine motor control.
+Feed The Frog Kids activity is a fun learning game to promote dexterity, hand-eye coordination, and fine motor control.
 Besides, your little one will be learning what these amazing amphibians eat through a hands-on invitation to learn and play.
 Most importantly, if drawing is not your strong suit, grab this FREE Preschool Printable ~ CLICK ~ PRINT ~ GO!

 Feed The Frog Kids Activity

-Frogs are truly generalist predators โ they’ll eat flies, spiders, grasshoppers, butterflies, dragonflies, and just about anything else that fits in their mouth!
+Frogs are truly generalist predators — they’ll eat flies, spiders, grasshoppers, butterflies, dragonflies, and just about anything else that fits in their mouth!

-INSTRUCTIONS Feed The Frog Kids Activity
+Instruction to Make the Feed The Frog Kids Activity

 To make a DIY version, I used a FREE FEED THE FROG printable as a visual to draw a frog on a frozen pizza cardboard inset.
 (I used tempera paints and these markers.)
-Then, I cut out the opening for the mouth and matched the same on the box.
-Lastly, I secured the cardboard frog to a shoebox with tape.
-Offer various bugs and tongs (optional) to feed the frog.

 Hands-on learning is extremely effective, however, do you wish to employ experiential learning but have no time to draw props?
-Do you want your little one to manipulate, but donโt have animal figurines?
+Do you want your little one to manipulate, but don’t have animal figurines?
 Well, with this FEED THE FROG printable, you can do both in no time!

 The printable comes with a LARGER frog as well that you can secure to a shoebox.
 Make sure to cut an opening for the mouth on the printable and on the box.